Best Wear OS watch 2025

 Reasons to avoid

-The Galaxy Watch 6 is still a great Wear OS watch, and if you were looking for something less pricey than the Galaxy Watch 7 or the extremely expensive Ultra, this one might be for you.
+The Galaxy Watch 6 is still a great Wear OS watch.
+This one might be for you if you want something less expensive than the Galaxy Watch 7 or the extremely expensive Ultra.
 Now that they're frequently on sale for much less than their launch prices, the Galaxy Watch 6 and 6 Classic are worth buying if you want to save money without compromising quality.

-In our Samsung Galaxy Watch 6 review, we praised the performance, design, health features, and fast charging but had a complicated view that it didn't change too much from the Galaxy Watch 5.
-Having said that, this watch does come with a marginally better SoC, which gives it a slight performance boost over the previous-generation smartwatch.
-You also get slightly bigger displays, even though the case is now a bit thinner.
+In our Samsung Galaxy Watch 6 review, we lauded the performance, design, health features, and fast charging but had a complex view that it didn't change too much from the Galaxy Watch 5.
+This watch comes with a marginally better SoC, which gives it a slight performance boost over the previous-generation smartwatch.
+Samsung gives these models slightly larger displays despite the thinner case.

-The battery life isn't entirely bad, getting you a day's worth of use from a full charge.
+The battery life isn't entirely bad, allowing a day's use from a full charge.
 However, for heavy users, it falls short of expectations.
-For example, GPS-tracked activities can drain almost 25 percent of the smartwatch's battery, while sleep-tracking takes up 20 to 30 percent.
+GPS-tracked activities can drain almost 25 percent of the smartwatch's battery, while sleep-tracking takes up 20 to 30 percent.
 You'll probably need to juice up this thing multiple times daily if you're a heavy user.
 Fortunately, the charging speed on both the Galaxy Watch 6 and Watch 6 Classic is blazing fast.

 Attribute | Quick look | Score |